-13. What does the DSM-V classify?
+13. The DSM-V classifies:

-- a. deviant behaviors
+- a. deviant behaviors.

-- b. present disability or distress
+- b. present disability or distress.

-- c. people with mental disorders
+- c. people with mental disorders.

-- d. mental disorders
+- d. mental disorders people have.

 The DSM-V classifies disorders people have rather than people themselves.
 The terminology of the tool reflects this distinction by referring to individuals with a disorder rather than as a "schizophrenic" or "alcoholic," for example.
 Deviant behavior is not generally considered a mental disorder.
 Present disability or distress is only one aspect of the diagnosis.